3 Ways Betterment Caters to Couples

 When you enable TLH+ on your Betterment account, you’ll be asked for your spouse’s Betterment account information so that we can help optimize your investments across your accounts.

-Betterment’s RetireGuide recommends to couples how much they need to save for retirement based on their income—including Social Security income, their 401(k)s and other savings, and when and where they plan to retire.
+Betterment’s retirement planning advice recommends to couples how much they need to save for retirement based on their income—including Social Security income, their 401(k)s and other savings, and when and where they plan to retire.

-RetireGuide stays updated with your current Betterment account and synced non-Betterment account balances, and it’s always available for couples to revise.
+Our built-in toolset stays updated with your current Betterment account and synced external account balances, and it’s always available for couples to revise.

 We use the information we already know about you as a couple, as well as a few extra inputs, to help personalize your plans and determine how much your current savings plan may allow you to spend together in retirement.

-Couples can adjust nearly all the inputs in their retirement plans, from the ZIP code of where you plan to retire, and even upload your Social Security income data files.
-By adjusting these variables, Betterment can offer as many personal retirement scenarios as desired.
+Couples can adjust nearly all the inputs in their retirement plans, including the ZIP code of where you plan to retire.
+By adjusting variables like this, Betterment can offer as many personal retirement scenarios as desired.

 Betterment is not a tax advisor.
 This information is provided for educational purposes only.